Last updated 5 December 2022

 Making a complaint

 In Queensland, all complaints about health practitioners should be made to the Office of the Health Ombudsman.
-The other important organisation is the Australian Health Practitioner Regulation Agency (AHPRA), which regulates 14 health professions with nationally consistent laws and supports the governing board of each profession, whose role is to protect the public and set standards of professional conduct.
+The other important organisation is the Australian Health Practitioner Regulation Agency (AHPRA), which regulates 14 health professions with nationally consistent laws and supports the governing board of each profession.

 The Health Ombudsman will manage the most serious complaints relating to the health, conduct and performance of health practitioners, and may refer other complaints to AHPRA and the national boards.